 This last week we continued the process of voting on non-budget bills.
 Of course, you can always watch the new reports.
 But the best way to track any legislation is at the Legislature's website at http://le.utah.gov.
 Here are a few of the more interesting bills that were discussed this last week:

-- A Senate committee advanced a bill that would require the testing of all rape kits.
-[Trib]
+- A Senate committee advanced a bill affirming the right of women to breastfeed in public [Deseret News].

 Rep. Hall's Legislation

 I have several bills this session, here are a few:

 - HB43 - Blood Testing Amendments - PASSED! - I am the chief sponsor of this bill.
 Passed the House 72-0 and passed the Senate 26-0.